CmdrDats/igoki/README.md

 1. Setup camera, select the board corners and check that it's reading alright.
 2. For Online-Go: Setup API keys, then username/password to login
+3. For Manual integration: Setup frame, enter details, start recording
-3. For Game Review: Load SGF file
+4. For Game Review: Load SGF file
-4. For Game recording... just play and Save SGF when you're done!
+5. For Game recording... just play and Save SGF when you're done!

 ---